Midway Games: Spin-off and home video game focus

-In 1996, WMS made a public offering of Midway stock and, at the same time, WMS transferred its video game copyrights and trademarks, including Defender, Robotron: 2084 and Joust, to Midway.
+In 1996, WMS made a public offering of Midway stock.
+At the same time, WMS transferred its video game copyrights and trademarks to Midway while Midway transferred its pinball assets to WMS.
 In 1998, WMS spun off its remaining 86.8% interest in Midway to the WMS shareholders, making Midway an independent entity for the first time in almost 30 years.
 Midway kept Atari Games as a wholly owned subsidiary as part of this spin-off.
 Midway retained or shared some of the WMS executive staff and used some common facilities with WMS for a few more years.
 Over several years, Midway gradually terminated all material agreements and executive overlap with WMS and had a declining number of common members of its board of directors, until it shared only one with its former parent company.

-In 1999, Midway left the pinball industry (it had earlier transferred most of its pinball assets to WMS in 1996 in exchange for video game assets of WMS) and changed the name of its Atari Games subsidiary to Midway Games West, Inc. to avoid confusion with Atari Interactive.
+On December 22, 1999, Midway changed the name of its Atari Games subsidiary to Midway Games West, Inc. to avoid confusion with Atari Interactive.
+In 2000, its home entertainment division acquired the remaining of Psygnosis' PlayStation lineup.
 On June 22, 2001, Midway announced that it was closing its arcade division due to a decline in the arcade market.
 Midway shut down Midway Games West in February 2003, but it remained as an entity.
 After losing money each year since 2000, Midway's losses accelerated in 2003, as it lost $115 million on sales of about $93 million.
 Despite these losses, the company was able to finance its business with stock and debt offerings and various credit arrangements.
 In 2003, Sumner Redstone, a significant minority shareholder since the company's spinoff, began to increase his stake in the company and soon owned 80% of the stock.